 - What is cookie consent?

-- Who is a Data Controller?
+- What is a Data Controller?

-- Key takeaways from the Danish DPA (Datatilsynet) decision in the DMI.dk Case
+- Key takeaways from the Danish DPA (Datatilsynet) decision in the DMI.dk case

-- What are the Danish DPA Cookie Consent Guidelines
+- What are the Danish DPA cookie consent guidelines?

 What is Cookie Consent?

-Who is Data Controller?
+What is a Data Controller?

 Typically, a data controller is the owner of a website that collects personal information from visitors.